knpuniversity/php-beginner-series/knpu/arrays-loops.rst

     into your array as you want!

 There are now 3 strings inside our array waiting to see what we'll do with them.
-Like any filing system full of items, we can either look at one specific item or loop through everything, looking at each item one at a time.
-We want to loop through each item and print the pet name inside our HTML markup.
+Like any box full of stuff, we can either pull out one specific item or pull out every item one at a time.
+In our case, we want to loop through each pet and print its name inside our HTML markup.

 Looping over an Array
 ---------------------